Lyon-Ynov-Campus/YTrack/subjects/wssolver/Readme.md

 # Word Scrabble Solver
 ## Objectives

-Word Scramble Solver consists on receiving a Word Scramble field and finding all the words contained in it.
+Word Scrabble Solver consists on receiving a Word Scramble field and finding all the words contained in it.

 The given field will always be of size [10]x[10] and will always contain runes.